 Santa Barbara is an easily walkable city with all the main attractions situated in a three-mile radius of downtown, and there are also lots of public transport options too.
 The city is known for being eco-friendly and has a car-free programme that encourages you to walk by providing handy walking maps and details of all the alternative transportation options in the city.
 Alternatives to cars include the MTD bus network, and the MTD waterfront and downtown shuttles.
 It’s also a good place to explore by bike.
 That said, as the trip was part of our big California road trip, we had a car and found it easy to park in the downtown area.

-Useful travel resources for a trip to Santa Barbara
+Useful tips for a trip to Santa Barbara

 For car rentals, we recommend booking with Rentalcars.com*.
 We’ve always found them to have the cheapest deals for mainstream retailers.